31 Oct 5 fun ways to start financial literacy early

 Games are some of the best ways to teach kids lessons and have fun in the process.
 For younger children, a toy cash register can be a useful tool to teach the basics of adding up prices and managing money.
 For older children, classic games, like Monopoly or Life, teach important life skills.
 Remember, the earlier your kids learn to manage money, the sooner they’ll be able to stop dipping into your wallet as adults!

 As the holidays creep up, work with your kids to write a list of the presents they really want.
 Use this as an opportunity to teach your children how to prioritize some of these purchases.

 4. Plan a grocery trip together

 Inviting your kids to the grocery store can be a fun way to talk about money.
 Plan a few meals together and head to the grocery store to stock up.
-You can show your child how much you save by purchasing generic vs. brand name products or stocking up on items that are on sale.
+You can show your child how much you save by purchasing one brand over another or opting to buy products that are on sale.
 And because you can also use the trip to teach your kids about healthy eating, you’ll be able to kill two birds with one stone.